Transfer Waitlist FAQs | Summer/Fall 2021

 Frequently Asked Questions

-- What does being on the waitlist mean for a transfer student?
+- What does being on the waitlist mean?

 - What are my chances for selection from the waitlist?

 You are understandably eager to have a final decision on your application.
-By following the steps outlined in your online decision letter, you can put yourself in the best position to receive an offer.
-But, please note the response of transfer applicants who received an offer of admission and individual program capacities will also be factors in accommodating additional applicants from the transfer waitlist.
-Given the uncertain nature of these variables, it is impossible to know at this time how many students could be offered from the waitlist.
+By electing to remain on the waitlist and continuing with your reported academic plan, as outlined above, you are putting yourself in the best position for a potential offer.
+The response of applicants who received an initial offer of admission and the remaining space in individual programs and overall will be the greatest determining factors on if, where, and when additional offers can be made.
+Given the uncertainty of these variables, it is impossible to know at this time how many applicants could be offered from the waitlist.

-- What is Virginia Tech’s history of selecting students from the waitlist?
+- What is Virginia Tech’s history of selecting students from the transfer waitlist?

 - What are my options if I am not selected from the waitlist and still wish to attend Virginia Tech?